Nikhilesh1111/hi/tutorial.md

 You can compile this code using the suitable compiler and then run it to get the output.

 A program using our language whatever its size consists of functions and variables.
 A function contains statements that specify the computing operations to be done and variables store values used during the computation.
-Our
+In the example above main is a function.Every program begins executing at the beginning of main.
+This means that every program must have a main somewhere.

+The first line of the program tells the compiler to include the neceaary libraries.